wboateng72/Data-Management-in-AMR/scripts/COPY A LIST OF FILES TO FOLDER/README.md

 ```

 3. Edit the script:
-- Open copy_fasta.sh in a text editor.
+- Open file_transfer.sh in a text editor.
 - Update the files array with the full paths to your FASTA files.
 - Change the folder variable if you want a different destination.